What is the Amazon Shopper Panel and how does it work?

 What is the Amazon Shopper Panel?

-The Amazon Shopper Panel offers participants the opportunity to earn more than $10 a month by sharing receipts for purchases made outside of Amazon and completing short surveys.
+The Amazon Shopper Panel offers participants the opportunity to earn more than $10 a month by sharing receipts from purchases made outside of Amazon.com, completing short surveys, and enabling ad verification for the ads they see from Amazon’s own advertising or third-party businesses that advertise through Amazon Ads.
 Amazon will aggregate and anonymize information that panelists choose to share and use it to improve advertising measurement and relevance and help brands with product research—as well as improve the product and content selection on Amazon.
-For example, we can use panel metrics to report on a brand’s total Amazon Advertising-attributed sales for purchases made off-line, or a brand could field a panel survey to inform a new product they’re developing.
+For example, we can use panel metrics to report on a brand’s total Amazon Ads-attributed sales for purchases made off-line, or a brand could field a panel survey to inform a new product they’re developing.
 Participation is 100% voluntary, no individual panelist information is ever shared with third parties, and panelists can choose to stop participating at any time.

 How does it work?